 DGX Spark · part 34

-[Benchmark] NVFP4 shrinks a video model 33% on a DGX Spark — at exactly the same speed
+[Benchmark] NVFP4 shrinks a video model 33% on a DGX Spark — with zero speed gain

 TL;DR